 Q: What is the difference between support from DoIT/Instructional Technology and the FDC?

 A: DoIT focuses on supporting the technology tools for teaching and provides training for tools (e.g. Blackboard, Panopto) and hybrid/online course design.
 The FDC is UMBC’s teaching center which focuses on teaching and learning across face-to-face or online courses, pedagogical research, and assessment of learning outcomes.
 DoIT and the FDC collaborate, but are separate units with separate reporting structures.
 FDC programs are often discussion-based and focus on building community around teaching, and the FDC also offers confidential consultations and certificate programs.

 Q: When and how often are faculty paid?

 A: All UMBC faculty are paid bi-weekly (every other Friday).
 Your initial paper check will be distributed to you via your department and then direct deposit will commence.
 HR suggests keeping your paper paycheck stub to create an account on the Payroll Online Service Center.
-For more detailed information, visit the HR Paycheck & Direct Deposit Website.
+Visit the HR Paycheck & Direct Deposit Website for more details.

 Q: When will I learn about benefits?

 A: New full-time faculty will be invited to a New Employee Orientation from HR, are required to select a retirement plan before they can be on payroll, and can review a summary of benefits.
 New part-time faculty working less than 30 hours per week can enroll for unsubsidized coverage within 60 days of hire.
 If you have questions about HR orientation or benefits, please contact firstname.lastname@example.org.

 Resources for Faculty

 Academic Integrity – Contains UMBC’s Statement of Values for Academic Integrity and resources